 CAA: Spiritual guru offers to mediate between govt, protesters

-Renowned spiritual guru Sri M on Sunday expressed his willingness to mediate between the Centre and anti-CAA protesters.
-Sri M, who was this year conferred with the Padma Bhushan for distinguished service of high order in spirituality, said he has conveyed to the central government his offer to mediate in the issue and was waiting for a response.
+Renowned spiritual guru Sri M on Sunday expressed his willingness to mediate between the Centre and protesters over the Citizenship (Amendment) Act.
+Sri M, who was this year conferred with the Padma Bhushan Award for distinguished service of high order in spirituality, said he has conveyed to the central government his offer to mediate in the issue and was waiting for the response.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)